 The Short Caesar

 The standard Caesar cut is a great option for male-aligned people in their 40s because it's easy to maintain (so won't take a lot of time in your busy life,) and it's particularly good at covering up a bit of a receding hairline.
 George Clooney worked this hairstyle for many years, because it's one of those timeless cuts that never goes out of style.

 The Loose Pompadour

-If you're lucky enough to have a great head of hair and want more of a "rock 'n' roll" vibe that's still aligned with your age, the loose pompadour is great, especially if you have an oval or slightly long face shape.
+If you're lucky enough to have a great head of hair and want more of a rock 'n' roll vibe that's still aligned with your age, the loose pompadour is great, especially if you have an oval or slightly long face shape.
 The model in this photo has a slightly receding hairline, so the cut works perfectly.
 A short beard also helps frame his face well.
-He's chosen to leave his hair gray, and the salt-and-pepper hair makes his eyes pop.
+He's chosen to leave his hair gray, and the salt-and-pepper hue makes his eyes pop.
 Sometimes gray can be a great thing, especially if you have light-colored eyes.

 The Ivy League